Adeniyii/weddit/scratchmen.md

 ### GraphQl & typeGraphQL stuff

 - Hard to document the steps as the setup flow is a bit fragmented.
 Check code for guiding comments. 👍🏿
-- Essentially though, we want to define a schema for our graphQL server which defines the data structure for client-side queries.
+- Essentially though, we want to define a schema for our graphQL/apllo server which defines the data structure for client-side queries.
-- We define the schema by adding type-graphQL decorators to the existing entity classes already decorated by MikroOrm.
+- We define the base types of the schema by adding the `@ObjectType` type-graphQL decorator to the existing entity classes already decorated by MikroOrm.
 Adding the `@Field` decorator to a field makes the field able to be queried on the client.
 An entity class must have at least one file decorated with `@Field`, however you can hide fields from the graphQL schema by omitting the `@Field` decorator from it.
+- The schema will also contain any resolvers decorated by the `@Query` or `@Mutation` decorators, and any Input types decorated by `@InputType`.
+Then to finally build the schema and make it available to the GraphQL/apollo server, we pass a call of type-graphql's `buildSchema` function (which accepts a config object) to the `schema` property of apolloServer's config object, then pass an array of resolver classes to the `resolver` property of `buildSchema`'s config object. `buildSchema` returns a promise, so we must await it.
 - Next we want to define resolvers for each query -> action flow we want to make available to the graphQL clients on each entity in our schema. e.g we can define a `deletePost` resolver for the `Post` entity which allows a client to execute a delete operation on a Post record in our database.
-The resolvers a basically functions that execute some requsted side effect and returns the appropriate data to the client.
+The resolvers are basically functions that execute some requsted side effect and returns the appropriate data to the client.

 ## Headaches